 What should I discuss with my healthcare provider before I receive bendamustine?

-You should not receive this medicine if you are allergic to bendamustine or mannitol (Osmitrol).
+You should not be treated with this medicine if you are allergic to bendamustine or mannitol (Osmitrol).

 To make sure bendamustine is safe for you, tell your doctor if you have: